Futurians (band): Festivals

 They have played at many New Zealand festivals; including Lines of Flight, Meatwaters, the Dunedin Fringe Festival, Rising Tides Festival, Deathstar Disco XXXIII, and Swallow Your Words.

 Covers

-The Futurians have covered the Rolling Stones, Joy Division, Human Instinct, Grace Jones, Boney M., Robots in Disguise, the Troggs, the Timelords, Hasil Adkins, Billy Joel, Iggy Pop, Tivol and Gary Glitter.
+The Futurians have covered The Rolling Stones, Joy Division, Human Instinct, Grace Jones, Boney M., Robots in Disguise, The Troggs, the Timelords, Hasil Adkins, Billy Joel, Iggy Pop, Tivol and Gary Glitter.

 Other activities

 Rocko Mandroid

-Rocko Mandroid has played in Near Death Experience, Elixir in Flux, Dickthephone, Invisible Axe, Rampage, Double Date, Good Bugs Bad Bugs and Wolfskull.
-He currently records and performs under the name Voodoo Gangster and manages Radio One.
+Rocko Mandroid has played in Near Death Experience, Elixir in Flux, Dickthephone, Invisible Axe, Rampage, Double Date, Good Bugs Bad Bugs, Wolfskull and Voodoo Gangster.
+He currently records and performs under the name NVSBLX and was the manager of Radio One 91FM between 2010 and 2023.
 Mandroid was responsible for curating and producing the six Urban Serpent magazine and music compilation releases between 1999 and 2003.
 He is one of the co-founders of the Lttl Paisly label in Dunedin, which specialises in handcrafted small run music releases, fashion creation, graphic design and screen printing.
-He is the founder of the Ōtepoti Music blog, which archives and promotes music made in Dunedin, New Zealand.
+He is the founder of the Ōtepoti Music blog, which archives and promotes music made in Dunedin, New Zealand, and in 2023, founded the Ōtepoti Culture Guide, a periodic publication highlighting music, art, and events in Ōtepoti.